 So, without further ado, here are some the most frequently asked questions regarding copyright infringement in the enamel pin industry:

 Please note - I am not a copyright lawyer or an expert on the subject!
 When I answer these questions, I only speak from experience, so if you have some helpful insight or have any other questions about the topic, please email me at email@example.com.
 I’ll do my best to update this blog post as often as I can to provide the most accurate information possible.

 How can I safely and legally create and sell pop-culture-reference pins that I don’t own the rights to?

 You cannot safely and/or legally create and sell pop-culture-reference pins that you don’t own the rights to.
 Period.
 To be able to legally sell pins of copyrighted material, you need to get a licensing agreement from the original copyright owner.
 The best way to do that is to figure out who owns the copyright (just Google “who owns the copyright of XX” or use your researching skills), get in contact with that person, and negotiate a licensing agreement.
-You can learn more about the subtleties of licensing that here.

 If you want to avoid worrying about copyright infringement at all, create pins about original artwork or content that you own.

 How do so many pin makers get away with creating and selling pop-culture-reference pins they don’t own the rights to?

 Most pin makers, like me, who create and sell pop-culture-reference pins that we don’t own the rights to are infringing on someone’s copyright and we are at risk of receiving a cease and desist or getting sued by the copyright owners.
 There’s no way around that.